brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 ### Zinc dosing for different age groups

-For adults, the recommended daily allowance (RDA) for zinc is about 11 milligrams per day for adult men and 8 milligrams for women.
+For adults, the recommended daily allowance (RDA) for <!--StartFragment-->**[zinc](https://meehanmd.ehealthpro.com/products/zinc-supreme-90-vegetarian-capsules)** <!--EndFragment-->is about 11 milligrams per day for adult men and 8 milligrams for women.
 Lactating or pregnant women need about 14 mg.

 For children, infants only need about 3 mg, 4-8 year olds need about 5mg, and 9-13 year olds need 8mg.